Build a Predator-Proof Chicken Coop: A Complete Guide

 Each morning when you let your flock out, take a moment to perform a quick visual inspection.
 Walk the perimeter of the coop and run, looking for anything out of the ordinary.
 Are there any signs of digging near the foundation or hardware cloth apron?
 Do you see any unfamiliar tracks in the dirt?
 Check the walls, windows, and doors for any signs of tampering, like scratches or bite marks.
 This quick scan helps you catch potential vulnerabilities early.
 It’s also a great time to make sure your chickens are all accounted for and look healthy before they start their day of foraging and dust bathing.

-Your Evening Lock-Up Routine
+Your Nightly Lock-Up Routine

 No matter how secure your chicken run is, your flock is safest when locked inside their coop at night.
 As dusk settles, chickens will naturally head back to the coop to roost.
 Your job is to do a final headcount and securely latch the door behind them.
 This single step is one of the most critical habits for preventing predator attacks, as most predators are active from dusk until dawn.
 Make it a non-negotiable part of your day, like brushing your teeth.
 A sturdy, well-built customizable coop with reliable locks makes this nightly routine simple and gives you complete peace of mind.

-Schedule Regular Maintenance
+Perform Regular Maintenance Checks

 Just like a house, a chicken coop needs regular upkeep to stay in top shape.
 Set aside time each month to conduct a more thorough inspection.
 Check that all hardware—latches, hinges, and screws—is tight and free of rust.
 Examine the hardware cloth on windows and vents for any tears or weak spots.
 Look for any wood that might be rotting or splintering, especially around the base.
 Addressing these small issues right away prevents them from becoming a major security risk.
 A well-maintained coop is a secure coop, and regular checks ensure it stays that way for years to come.